imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 substitution is pure if all $\sigma(x) \neq x$ can be typed with effect $\bot$.
 It's also _incredibly_ cumbersome to state, and even more difficult to use.
-And hence the beginning of the quest for an inductive definition of SSA, where hopefully we can actually state more complicated optimizations, such as control-flow rewrites, in a more convenient fashion.
+And hence the beginning of the quest for an inductive definition of SSA, where hopefully we can actually state more complicated optimizations, such as control-flow rewrites, in a more convenient fashion. -->

+### Adding Coproducts

+...

 ### Alternative Design: Global Label/Variable Name Maps